-Christopher M. Ericksen, CFA, Portfolio Manager and Research Analyst at Jackson Square.
-He has worked in investment management since 1994, has managed investment portfolios since 2004, has been with Jackson Square since 2005, and has co-managed a portion of the Portfolio since 2010.
-Education: B.S., Carnegie Mellon University.
+Theo A. Kolokotrones, Chairman of PRIMECAP.
+He has worked in investment management since 1970, has managed assets since 1979, has been with PRIMECAP since 1983, and has co-managed the Portfolio since its inception in 2002.
+Education: B.A., University of Chicago; M.B.A., Harvard Business School.

-Daniel J. Prislin, CFA, Portfolio Manager and Research Analyst at Jackson Square.
-He has worked in investment management since 1994, has managed investment portfolios since 1996, has been with Jackson Square since 2005, and has co-managed a portion of the Portfolio since 2010.
-Education: B.S. and M.B.A., University of California at Berkeley.
+Joel P. Fried, President of PRIMECAP.
+He has worked in investment management since 1985, has been with PRIMECAP since 1986, has managed assets since 1987, and has co-managed the Portfolio since its inception in 2002.
+Education: B.S., University of California, Los Angeles; M.B.A., Anderson Graduate School of Business, University of California, Los Angeles.